 Have these classic mini baked cheesecakes ready by the hour.
-Baked in 6 jumbo muffin tins (or 12 regular cups), these cheesecake cupcakes are simply perfect to serve to your guests or as midweek post-dinner treat!
+Baked in 6 jumbo muffin tins (or 12 regular cups), these individual cheesecakes are simply perfect to serve to your guests or as midweek post-dinner treat!

 The first cheesecakes I made were always non-bake, partially because I hadn’t yet heard of baked cheesecakes, and partially because should I have known, the teenage me would’ve freaked a little at all the commotion that surrounds baked cheesecakes.